knausb/myRPkg/README.md

 We'll now want to create an Rcpp function.

 ```
+echo "#include <Rcpp.h>
+using namespace Rcpp;
-echo "//' Multiply a number by two
+//' Multiply a number by two
 //'
 //' @param x A single integer.
 //' @export